 For babies who need assistance breathing (such as CPAP, high flow or low flow oxygen) tops and bodysuits that are pulled on over the head are awkward.
 Putting clothing over the head can also knock the nasal prongs that rest just inside baby’s nostrils.

 Depending on the type of breathing equipment, the prongs may be held in place on the baby’s cheeks with a type of adhesive medical tape.
 Babies can be discharged to home while still needing oxygen, so the front opening or 'kimono' style clothing can be very helpful.

 Along with the oxygen, they would often also be on a cardio respiratory monitor.
 This has 3 small discs attached with an aqua-gel to baby’s chest, with leads (or wires) that connect the discs to the monitor.
 Front opening clothing - with domes or velcro, not zips - allows for the leads to be easily threaded out through the clothing.
 See our NICU Clothing section for a range of items made especially for babies in neonatal care.

 Finally, a probe is usually wrapped around the baby’s foot, to measure the oxygen saturation in the blood.
 This also has a lead that connects it to the monitor, so footed pants would mean the lead would have to run the whole way up the leg and then out at the waist.
-For this reason most of the pants in our range do not have feet - regular pants or all in one styles with domes or velcro down the legs are best.
+For this reason most of the pants in our range do not have feet - regular pants or all in one (with domes down the legs, not zips!) are best.

 Stock up now on NICU Soothie dummies - these are used in most NZ...